apache/parquet-format/Encryption.md

 1. Protect Parquet data and metadata by encryption, while enabling selective reads (columnar projection, predicate push-down).
 2. Implement "client-side" encryption/decryption (storage client).
-The storage server must not see a plaintext data, metadata or the encryption keys.
+The storage server must not see plaintext data, metadata or encryption keys.
 3. Leverage authenticated encryption that allows clients to check integrity of the retrieved data - making sure the file (or file parts) had not been replaced with a wrong version, or tampered with otherwise.